-Abedru, also known as Turkey Berry, is a fruit that grows on a shrub-like plant called Solanum torvum.
+Abedru, also called Turkey Berry, is a small green fruit that grows on a shrub and is valued for both food and medicine.

 1. Aids In Immune System Enhancement